dattran1999/nlp-movie-recommender/README.md

 # nlp-movie-recommender
-Recommend movies based on the similarity in description
+Recommend movies based on the similarity in the descriptions.
+Descriptions are processed by transforming into bag of words.
+Then we use cosine similarity to calculate the how close are the descriptions.

 ## Requirements
 ```